Neutral / cushion / high arch

 The Adidas Ultra Boost Parley features a standard running shoe length.
 It comes in sizes that follow the usual choices of consumers.
 Regarding width, the available option is D – Medium as this model is specially designed for men.
 Its semi-curved shape mimics the natural curvature of the human foot.

 The outsole unit of the Adidas Ultra Boost Parley makes use of the Stetchweb design, which is prevalent in many of the brand’s lineup of shoes.
 It configures the tread into a grid or a web to encourage heightened traction and better flexibility.

 Continental™ Rubber is the material that’s used to shield the midsole from wear and tear.
 It’s designed to last long.
 It is also the component that’s responsible for traction over the surfaces.

 The underfoot cushioning system of the Adidas Ultra Boost Parley is the boost™ foam.
+This material is the same as the midsole foam used in the Adidas Ultra Boost.
 It’s made out of small thermoplastic polyurethane pellets that have been compacted together.
 The purpose of this material is to ensure reactive steps and agreeable protection from impact.

 A plastic unit is placed in the midfoot section.
 Termed as the TORSION SYSTEM, it supports the arch and prevents it from buckling or deviating during the running session.
 It also allows the entire foot to move more efficiently through the gait cycle.